2018 Jun Tutorials, Overviews

 This will focus on commonly used metrics in classification, why should we prefer some over others with context.

 - Natural Language Processing Nuggets: Getting Started with NLP - Jun 19, 2018.

 Check out this collection of NLP resources for beginners, starting from zero and slowly progressing to the point that readers should have an idea of where to go next.

-- Step Forward Feature Selection: A Practical Example in Python - Jun 18, 2018.
+- Step Forward Feature Selection: A Practical Example in Python, by Matthew Mayo - Jun 18, 2018.